 Love Beyond Valentine’s Day

-Love Can Have Boundaries
+Love Has Boundaries

 Self-Care Is Love

 Choosing yourself isn’t selfish—it’s sacred.
 Jesus cared for Himself in ways that allowed Him to care for others fully.
 He rested, prayed, and sought solitude when He needed it.
 Prioritizing our spiritual and emotional well-being—just as Jesus did—creates space to love others more deeply.
 Saying “no” to what drains us or doesn’t honor God isn’t unloving—it’s courage.
-Self-care, following Jesus’ example, is a way of embracing the life and purpose God gave us, one step at a time.
+Self-care, following Jesus’ example, is a way of embracing the life and purpose God gave us, one day at a time.

-The Ultimate Love That Changes Everything
+The Ultimate Love That Changed Everything

 Bringing It Home